-Review by Prof. Preeti Chopra, University of Wisconsin-Madison in H-Asia, H-Net Reviews, December, 2015.
+Review by Prof. Preeti Chopra, University of Wisconsin-Madison in H-Net Reviews

 In an age when star architects dominate our attention, the Danish architect-urbanist Henrik Valeur’s book on India’s urban transition is an important reminder to us of a longstanding parallel history of architecture and urbanism, one where architects tackle social problems through practical engagement with the built environment.

-Article by Dr. Kuldip Dhiman in The Tribune, 2 August, 2015.
+Interview by Dr. Kuldip Dhiman in The Tribune.

 Article in Times of India 4 March 2015.